-The only curative treatment for pheochromocytoma is complete surgical removal of the tumor.
+The only curative treatment for pheochromocytoma is the complete surgical removal of the tumor.
 The long-term prognosis of patients after resection of a single sporadic pheochromocytoma is excellent.

 Although not curative, medications are used to control the clinical signs and symptoms of both benign and malignant pheochromocytoma.